StephenDRoberts/AWS_SolutionsArchitect_StudyNotes/EC2.md

 EBS Snapshots occur asynchronously so you can use the EBS volume as normal while a snapshot is in progress.

 This means that the point-in-time snapshot is created immediately but the status of the snapshot is 'pending'. until the snapshot is complete.

+You can use Amazon Data Lifecycle Manager (Amazon DLM) to automate the creation, retention and deletion of snapshots taken to back up your Amazon EBS volumes.
+Automating snapshot management helps you to:
+* Protect valuable data by enforcing a regular backup schedule
+* Retain backups as required by auditors or internal compliance
+* Reduce storage costs by deleting outdated backups

+Combined with the monitoring features of Amazon CloudWatch Events and AWS CloudTrail, Amazon DLM provides a complete backup solution for EBS volumes at no additional cost.

+Amazon DLM is the fastest and most cost-effective solution that provides an automated way of backing up your EBS volumes.